MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/4-getting-directions/readme.md

         });
     });
 }

-getDirectionsButton.addEventListener('click', async () => {
+// Calculate and display the route when both origin and destination are selected getDirectionsButton.addEventListener('click', async () => {
     if (!selectedOrigin || !selectedDestination) {
-        stepIndicator.textContent = 'Please select both origin and destination.';
+        // Optionally, show an alert or update stepIndicator instead stepIndicator.textContent = 'Please select both origin and destination.';
         return;
     }
-    const origin = {
+    // Use anchor property for LatLngLiteral (anchor is always a point) const origin = {
         lat: selectedOrigin.properties.anchor.coordinates[1],
         lng: selectedOrigin.properties.anchor.coordinates[0],